 You can also move to the Alignment, Font, Border, Fill, or Protection tab to fine-tune the display of the cells.

 At this point, if you apply the accounting Number Format to any cell, the currency and the decimal places will change according to the choice you just made.

 Speeding up things with the Quick Access Toolbar (QAT)

 If you are an accountant, then you are probably using the Accounting Number Format more often than someone who isn’t an accountant.
-So instead of going through the whole process each time you want to modify and apply your own Accounting formats, one can just modify it to his or her satisfaction like we did by changing the currency and decimal places, record and save it as macro and add it to the QAT for easy access.
-Below example will explain my point very well.
+So instead of going through the whole process each time you want to modify and apply your own Accounting formats, one can just modify it to his or her satisfaction as we did by changing the currency and decimal places, record and save it as macro, and add it to the QAT for easy access.
+The below example will explain my point very well.

 Here’s the situation: